unixorn/awesome-zsh-plugins/README.md

 - [promptly](https://github.com/manuelcattelan/promptly) - Lightweight, async ZSH theme for a prompt(ly) experience.
 - [promptor](https://github.com/MickaelBlet/Promptor) - Powerline-inspired.
 Includes decorators for `git` status, username, hostname, working directory and time.
 - [promptus](https://github.com/willeccles/promptus) - Simple, minimalist and configurable shell prompt program in C which can be used to make your prompt the same on any shell.
 Includes exit code and working directory decorations.
+- [pronto (arzezak)](https://github.com/arzezak/pronto) - A super simple prompt with decorators for the current directory and `git` information.
-- [pronto](https://github.com/jthat/zsh-pronto) - Simple and fast theme with `git` decorations and timing information.
+- [pronto (jthat)](https://github.com/jthat/zsh-pronto) - Simple and fast theme with `git` decorations and timing information.
 - [prowpt](https://github.com/alpaca-honke/prowpt) - Simple, lightweight, and customizable Powerline-like prompt, with decorators for `git` information, user, hostname, current directory, time and exit status of the last command.
 - [ps1.py](https://github.com/jwodder/ps1.py) - Has `git` status, truncated directory, `chroot` and `virtualenv` prompt decorations.
 - [pskfyi](https://github.com/pskfyi/zsh-theme) - Based on [lambda](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes#lambda).
 Themed for ubuntu but easily tweaked.